expenses/expenses.github.io/_posts/2025-08-19-hyperion-glossary.md

 Branch of humans who split off from the rest since old earth died, adapted for zero g, live in the spaces between stars.

 **Farcaster**:
-Portal that allows for instanteous travel.
+Portal that allows for instantaneous travel.

 **Worldweb**:
-All worlds linked together via Farcasters for instanteous travel between them.
+All worlds linked together via Farcasters for instantaneous travel between them.
 Ruled by the Hegemony.

 **Hawking drive**:
 Spaceship engine for interstellar travel I think what spinships use?